 become part of the linguistic toolkit that young people use to navigate social interactions, express themselves, and connect with others.
 As this generation ages and takes on more prominent roles in society, the acceptance of vocal fry is likely to grow, reducing the stigma that currently surrounds it.

 Dr. Geoff Lindsey suggests that the ongoing debate over vocal fry reflects broader questions about language, identity, and power.
-The criticism of vocal fry, particularly when used by women, highlights the ways in which language is policed and how certain speech patterns are valued over others.
+The criticism of vocal fry, particularly when used by women, highlights how language is policed and how certain speech patterns are valued over others.

-As society continues to grapple with issues of gender equality, diversity, and inclusion, these linguistic debates are likely to become more pronounced.
+As society grapples with issues of gender equality, diversity, and inclusion, these linguistic debates are likely to become more pronounced.
 Vocal fry, in this context, serves as a focal point for discussions about who gets to define “proper” speech and whose voices are heard and respected.

-In summary, the future of vocal fry in American speech is likely to be one of continued prominence and evolution.
+In summary, the future of vocal fry in American speech will likely be one of continued prominence and evolution.
 As it becomes more ingrained in the speech patterns of younger generations and more visible in media and technology, vocal fry will continue to shape and reflect cultural norms.

 The debate over its use will persist, highlighting important issues of language, identity, and power.
 Ultimately, vocal fry is not just a passing trend but a significant and enduring feature of modern communication, one that will continue to influence how we speak and how we understand each other in the years to come.